Phononic frictional losses of a particle crossing a crystal: linear-response theory: Evaluation of friction

 Importantly, both figures report the comparison of the analytic evaluation of the total friction (black solid curve) according to Eq.~\eqref{friction_dissfinal:eq} with the outcome of MD simulations (pink dots), detailed in Appendix~\ref{MD:appendix}.
 The agreement is striking.
 Small deviations can be traced to the imperfect convergence of the integration grid.
 The comparison of the $N_q=800$ curve with the less-converged $N_q=400$ curve (orange dotted curve of Fig.~\ref{cube_center:fig}) shows that the finer grid improves the agreement.

-In comparing Fig.~\ref{bond_center:fig} to Fig.~\ref{cube_center:fig}, observe that friction peaks at larger values at small velocities when the slider follows the bond-center path.
+In comparing Fig.~\ref{bond_center:fig} to Fig.~\ref{cube_center:fig}, observe that higher friction peaks are predicted when the slider follows the bond-center path.
 The reason is that the slider approaches the crystal particles more closely (nearest approach distance $a/2$) than along the cube-center path, where the nearest-approach distance equals $a/\sqrt{2}$.
-At the closer approach distance, the repulsive region $r<\sigma=0.55\,a$ of the interaction potential, Fig.~\ref{potx:fig}, begins to get involved, exciting phonons more effectively than the smoother attractive tail.
+At the closer approach distance, the repulsive region $r<\sigma=0.55\,a$ of the interaction potential, Fig.~\ref{potx:fig}, is involved: as a result, the slider-crystal collisions excite phonons more effectively than the smoother attractive tail.